Aeschylus: The Eumenides

-The third play addresses the question of Orestes' guilt.
+The third play addresses the question of Orestes's guilt.
 The Furies drive Orestes from Argos and into the wilderness.
 He makes his way to the temple of Apollo and begs Apollo to drive the Furies away.
 Apollo had encouraged Orestes to kill Clytemnestra, so he bears some of the guilt for the murder.
 Apollo sends Orestes to the temple of Athena with Hermes as a guide.